 California Code of Regulations, Title 17, Section 1031, Clinical Laboratory Specialists

 *You will need to pay your application fee online.

 Official verification of training or work experience must be on letterhead and signed by the training coordinator or laboratory director, and must show the beginning and ending dates of the training or experience.
 This information should cover all areas in which the rotation was completed with a description of the clinical laboratory tests or examinations performed.

-*Incomplete application packages may be abandoned.
+*Incomplete application packages may be considered abandoned.
 All applicants whose applications have been abandoned who wish to re-apply must pay a new non-refundable application fee.

 Documents you may need for your application

 Verification of one year of on-the-job experience in a clinical laboratory (signed by the CLIA laboratory director).